indramastan/indradeepmastan/projects/index.md

 layout: page
 title: Projects
 ---
-*Below are my acadamic projects.
-Project Details will be updated shortly.*
+*Please see the title of my projects below.
+The project details will be updated shortly.*

 #### Anonymity Analysis of Bitcoin
 - Currently working.